The most comprehensive guide online to creating a strong brand identity for your business or organization.

-Some famous companies started operating under different names but later changed those names.
+Some famous companies started operating under different business names but later changed those business names.
 For example, Google was initially called BackRub.
-Pepsi-Cola was initially called Brad's Drink.
+Pepsi-Cola was initially called Brad’s Drink.
 Sony was initially known as Tokyo Tsushin Kogyo.
 BP, formerly British Petroleum, was shortened as part of a rebranding effort in 2000.

-Some companies choose to operate under a trade name, or trading name, which is a pseudonym frequently used by companies to operate under a name different from their registered legal name.
+Some companies choose to operate under a trade name, or trading name, which is a pseudonym frequently used by companies to operate under a business name different from their registered legal name.

-How many of these and other successful companies do you think used a 10-second business name creator to get a creative brand name in seconds or to generate business names instantly?
+How many of these and other successful companies do you think used a 10-second business name creator to get a creative brand name in seconds or to generate business name ideas instantly?
 If you answered 'none', you are correct.
 No successful company has ever jumped from naming a brand to securing the domain name, to starting a small business - all in a few clicks.

-If you have an existing name that no longer fits your brand, you can learn more about the why and how to rename your business, and review the 10 tips for naming your startup or small business on our award-winning business marketing blog.
+If you have an existing business name that no longer fits your brand, you can learn more about the why and how to rename your business, and review the 10 tips for naming your startup or small business on our award-winning business marketing blog.

 Can you operate under a business name different from your legal name?

-Every business has a legal name.
+Every business has a legal business name.
 But, sometimes you don’t want to operate your business under your registered legal business name.

 There are many reasons for this.
-For example, the legal name might be confusing, unrelated to your business, or no longer descriptive of your business.
-Or you just might want a new name without changing your incorporation or registration documents.
+For example, the legal business name might be confusing, unrelated to your business, or no longer descriptive of your business.
+Or you just might want a new business name without changing your incorporation or registration documents.